ISE-Neutrino/api-testing/docs/e2e-test.md

 ![http-request-run](./images/http-files-run-cli.jpg)

-The sample repository contains Make commands as shorthand to execute the HTTP files using the Httpyac CLI automatically.
+The sample repository contains `make commands` as shorthand to execute the HTTP files using the Httpyac CLI automatically.

 ```bash
 # Install Httpyac CLI